Creatine is one of the most popular supplements used to bring about improvements in athletic performance.

 This makes creatine a popular supplement for athletes and those who participate in strength sports like powerlifting and weightlifting.

 The compound also appears to alter several cellular processes that enhance muscle size, strength, and recovery (2).

 The most common reason for taking creatine is to improve athletic performance.

-As the article will go on to highlight, research has found creatine to significantly improve muscle performance and development.
+As the article will highlight, research has found creatine to improve muscle performance and development significantly.

-As a consequence, creatine supplements are widely used across a number of sports.
-It is particularly useful for those sports that involve high-intensity work.
+As a consequence, creatine supplements are widely used across some sports.
+However, it is beneficial for those sports that involve high-intensity work.

 As well as improving muscle performance, creatine has been associated with many other changes.